croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 opposite direction.
 That way, primary domain classes are isolated from technical challenges in outer circles as much as possible.
 No matter what happens with technical choices for inbound channels and integration layers, business logic implemented in the domain should not change [5].

-In should be noted that feature-ignorance does not necessarily apply to the non-primary domain classes closer to the outer circles, like domain application services (a.k.a. domain facades).
+It should be noted that feature-ignorance does not necessarily apply to the non-primary domain classes closer to the outer circles, like domain application services (a.k.a. domain facades).
 It makes sense to organize them by features.
 Application services are the first-line defense from technological influences but are also domain coordinators that directly support implementations of particular use cases.